 The design studio was able to accomplish this goal with a palette of desaturated sunset tones and attention to detail such as the positioning of paintings of De Chirico to propose a refined vision of Los Angeles living.
 However, the textures and materials used in the architecture of the showroom pay great dues to the industrial origins of the building.
 Steel and glass both feature in the entrance of the showroom, and the building has been left without any street-facing windows.
 Instead, natural daylight will champion the studio coming in from a row of clerestory windows 15 feet above the ground, in order to allow a transportive experience that echoes that of the New York APPARATUS space.
-They emulate the style of warehouse windows with their Crittall style.
+They emulate the style of warehouse windows.
 Furthermore, retaining the raw and combining it with the smooth that has been produced by new technologies has been central to the project.
 In the architecture lies a mix of a mix of stone and veneer, and in details fabrics and textures range from the rough to the refined.
 Other basic materials have been used to craftsmanlike effect in the building’s plaster walls, troweled by hand, and about three tons of discreetly placed gravel.

 Photography by wichmann+bendtsen; Styling by Helle Walsted.